 To see the entire list of configurable settings, please take a look at this how-to article on configuring the Visitor Registration card.

 After configuring the Visitor Registration card, it needs to be added to a channel and published to a device.
-You can find more details about publishing content to a device in this guided path about publishing to TVs and workplace devices.
+You can find more details about publishing content to a device in this guided path about publishing to workplace devices.

 Room schedule boards and wayfinding